mendax1234/6940Swerve-docs/docs/source/docs/software-info-old/integrating-other-PIDs/PIDF-loops.rst

 going 75% of the previous value.
 If that looks good, continue increasing the gain slightly until you see more oscillation .
 Once you see more oscillation , lower the gain a tiny bit.

-Don’t forget that you can also play with IZone and ILimit .
+Don't forget that you can also play with IZone and ILimit .
 These values can help create a strong, yet controlled correction right to the target .

 Now that we are content with our gain , we need to make sure it works throughout our